 The Governor's Mansion is located at 700 North Adams Street in Tallahassee; just ten blocks north of the Florida State Capitol.
 The mansion is home to the governor and first family of Florida.

-The mansion's architectural style is Greek Revival and the central portico resembles that of another historic building near Nashville, Tennessee known as the Hermitage, home to Andrew Jackson, Florida's first territorial governor.
+The mansion's architectural style is Greek Revival and the central portico resembles that of another historic building near Nashville, Tennessee known as the Hermitage, home to Andrew Jackson, Florida's first military governor.
 The mansion is designed to accommodate both private living and official entertaining for the chief executive of Florida.

 The eight-member Governor's Mansion Commission, established by the legislature, oversees the mansion.
 The commission has the important responsibility to "keep the structure, style and character of the Governor's Mansion, its grounds, and all structures thereon consistent with its original plan of construction and design...."
 [Section 272.18, (3)(a), Florida Statutes]